leondutoit/pydatsci/README.md

 If you do not know about version control with git then it is a good idea to try it out [here](https://try.github.io/levels/1/challenges/1) to see what it is all about.

+#### Notes

+On Mac you'll need an up to date version of [XQuartz](http://xquartz.macosforge.org/landing/) to display the ggplot graphics.
+On Linux X11 should be fine.
+On Windows I'm uncertain still - Cygwin I think ([link](http://stackoverflow.com/questions/20094118/ssh-into-vagrant-with-x-server-set-up)).

 #### LICENSE